rancher/opni-docs/docs/setup/gpu.md

 is managed by Rancher, you can follow [this guide](https://rancher.com/blog/2020/get-up-and-running-with-nvidia-gpus).

 Once you have deployed the NVIDIA GPU operator, wait until all of the associated pods are running within the gpu-operator and gpu-operator-resources namespace.
-Make sure your GPU node has at least 64 GB of disk space.

 Next, go to the [Opni manifests](https://github.com/rancher/opni/tree/main/deploy/manifests) and make sure to first modify 20_cluster.yaml to have the gpuController enabled to true.